-A second interview will be scheduled and conducted by UNHCR to gather the facts of your claim for the refugee status determination procedure.
+An interview will be scheduled and conducted by UNHCR to gather the facts of your claim for the refugee status determination procedure.
 You will receive a telephone call or email from UNHCR indicating the date, venue and time of your interview with UNHCR.
-It is your responsibility to keep LWC informed of any change in your contact information, particularly of your telephone number.
+It is your responsibility to keep UNHCR informed of any change in your contact information, particularly of your telephone number.
 Failure to provide information on changes to your personal contact information may delay communications to you about your case.

 During this interview, the UNHCR officer will ask you questions about the information provided on your application and any supporting documents you submitted prior to your interview, including information on your identity, how you came to Trinidad and Tobago, the reasons you left your country of origin or the country where you used to live, and the reasons why you cannot return to that country.
 During this interview, you may also submit any other evidence that you consider necessary to support your claim.

 You have the responsibility to cooperate with the interviewer and provide a truthful account of facts relevant to the claim so that a proper decision may be reached.
 Contradictions, inconsistencies, omissions and other uncertainties or doubts will be put to you for your comment or explanation.
 This includes information on the situation in your country of origin.

 If you are unable to communicate with the UNHCR officer, you have the right to have an interpreter in the language of your preference, declared during registration.
 You may also ask for your interview and its interpretation to be conducted by a UNHCR officer of the sex of your choice, if available.

 All information that you provide to UNHCR is confidential.
 The information you share with UNHCR will not be shared with external persons or with authorities of your country of origin.

 Family members included in your application may be interviewed as well.